johnsengendo/Web_server/README.md

 In this repository, I simulate two hosts: a client and a server.
 In each host, a containerized application is run—a web server on the server host and a web client on the client host.

 To run the script, first of all, we need to run the `clean.sh` file, which helps clear the Mininet network and also remove any existing containers.
 Then, we build the Docker images using the `build_docker_images.sh` file.
 Once the images are built, the `Topology.py` file is run.
 As the topology runs, the client queries the web server to generate a web page, a pcap file of the traffic is further captured at the client side.
-The client queries the web server 10 times.
+The client queries the web server 10 times to retreive the webpage at the server.

 ## Folders description